-Shoulder Dystocia occurs during delivery when the shoulder of the infant cannot pass below the pubic bone of the mother following the delivery of the head.
+Shoulder dystocia is often unpreventable, occurring during delivery when the shoulder of the infant cannot pass below the pubic bone of the mother following the delivery of the head.
 This can result in the infant needing to be manipulated to facilitate delivery.
-If proper steps are not followed, injury to the Brachial Plexus (the nerves connecting the nerves of the arm to the spinal cord) may occur, causing Erb’s Palsy.
+If proper steps are not followed, injury to the Brachial Plexus (the nerves connecting the nerves of the arm to the spinal cord) may occur causing Erb’s Palsy.

 Other techniques which an obstetrician should employ to free the impacted shoulder include the following: